-To declare a concentration MDiv students must submit a Concentration Declaration Form on which the student verifies the completion of at least 18 credit hours in good standing.
-Concentration Declaration Forms are found on the Forms/Policy Tab of myHood and are available in the lobby outside the Registrar's office.
+To declare a concentration MDiv students must have completed at least 18 credit hours in good standing.
+To declare a Concentration, students must email their advisor and copy the Registrar.
 A student may declare a maximum of two concentrations from the areas listed below.
-A grade no lower than 'B-" must be earned in each course.
+A grade no lower than 'B-'' must be earned in each course.
 Concentrations consist of the completion of 12 elective hours in the chosen area.
 All concentration electives must be taken at Hood.
 An elective can be used in only one concentration.